How chemicals are assessed

 Targeted Tier I approaches

-Read more about the rule-based approaches that have been developed under the IMAP framework to assign a hazard band or characterise environmental risk of polymers.
+Read more about the rule based approaches we have developed to assign a hazard band or characterise environmental risks of polymers.

 Identification of chemicals of low concern to human health